yasirmaxstyle/fgo24-dom-navbar/README.md

-# HTML CSS NAVBAR
+# HTML DOM NAVBAR

-This project demonstrate the implementation of media queries in order to make responsive navbar.
+This project demonstrate the implementation of media queries in order to make responsive navbar, and take control over the elment using DOM Javascript.

 ## How to run this project
 ### Requirement